-- Limit pupils' exposure to the above risks from the school's IT system, through appropriate filters and monitoring systems. - Ensure appropriate mechanisms for staff, pupils and parents to report issues or concerns and that any concern is dealt with appropriately in accordance with the Child Protection and Safeguarding policy. - Investigate any potential incidence of child-on-child abuse, including bullying, harassment or threatening behaviour in accordance with the Behaviour policy and Anti-Bullying policy. - Investigate any incident that may breach the Student Acceptable Use policy or the Staff

-Acceptable Use Policy, the Behaviour Policy and the Child Protection and Safeguarding Policy.
+- Limit pupils' exposure to the above risks within the school's IT system by using robust filtering and monitoring systems on school devices and networks (Smoothwall/Sophos).
+These safeguards will be regularly checked by our IT staff, with the DSL responsible for monitoring notifications. - Ensure appropriate mechanisms for staff, pupils, and parents to report issues or concerns and that any concern is dealt with appropriately in accordance with the Child Protection and Safeguarding policy. - Investigate any potential incidence of child-on-child abuse, including bullying, harassment or threatening behaviour in accordance with the Behaviour policy and Anti-Bullying policy. - Investigate any incident that may breach the Pupil Acceptable Use policy or the Staff Acceptable Use Policy, the Behaviour Policy and the Child Protection and Safeguarding Policy.